 The Poincaré-Bendixson theorem is one of the central results of nonlinear dynamics.
 It says that the dynamical possibilities in the phase plane are very limited: if a trajectory is confined to a closed, bounded region that contains no fixed points, then the trajectory must eventually approach a closed orbit.
 Nothing more complicated is possible.

 This result depends crucially on the two-dimensionality of the plane.
-In higher-dimensional systems ($n \ge 3$), the Poincaré-Bendixson theorem no longer applies.
+For example, in three dimensions trajectories initially confined to a plane can pass or cross each other with respect to that plane using the additional dimension.
+Thus, in higher-dimensional systems ($n \geq 3$), the Poincaré-Bendixson theorem no longer applies.
 The theorem also implies that chaos can never occur in the phase plane.
 The chaotic dynamics will be explained in future lectures.